 Vata energetics and movement govern 70% of disease in ayurveda.
 When it comes to work, Vata types have a varied work ethic.
 They may work long hours but tend to get distracted easily and unlike their focussed Pitta counterparts, they flit from one thing to another.
 They will often be busy but not very productive.
 They will have lots of books or projects on the go at once as they jump around to the next ‘project’.
 Lack or organisation and mindfulness can lead to an untidy desk or untidy house or kitchen.

 Vata people have lots of goals and they keep changing.
 The imblanced vata type will have diffuculty focusing and will have a short attention span on a task.
 This often gets mis-diagnosed as ADHD!
 The out of balance vata will also have diffculty remembering things or will only remember for a short period of time.
 This is often attributed to the blockages in the colon or intestine and the poor microbiome in the gut can lead to poor memory.
-Poor memory can also be due to doing too much at once which gets the brain into a state of confusion on where to focus it’s energy.
+Plus, poor sleep quality is a key sign for vata types which can affect memory.

 Vata types are likely to be suited to jobs that require creativity, gentle movement and flow such as making or designing things, acting or teaching, dancing, writing, art, photography and travel.
 They may struggle in high-pressured environments such as stagnant desk work or being on a computer or helpdesk all day.
 Anyone who hires a vata-type would do well to give them a variety of activities or some interesting research and ensure good work breaks during the day.
 (I would really find it fascinating to sit in on an interview for an employer and predict what sort of Myers Briggs results that person would come out with and what role would best suit them)